Glenroy Skate Park project, former Northern Golf Driving Range site

-Funds have been allocated in the current (2016-17) budget for community consultation, design and contract documentation of a new district scale skate facility for the Northern Golf Course Driving Range.
+Funds were allocated in the 2016-2017 budget for community consultation, design and contract documentation of a new district scale skate facility for the Northern Golf Course Driving Range.

-For further information on the Glenroy Skate Park please email Alli Coster, Landscape Architect Open Space Design and Development Unit or phone 8311 4373.
+For further information on the glenroy skate park or landscape plan for the site please email Alli Coster, Acting Unit Manager Open Space Design and Development Unit or phone 8311 4373.